-In sum, TGarden is a performative space in which people can playfully improvise gestures to collectively or individually create meaningful patterns out of fields of dynamically varying light sound, fabric and bodies.
+In sum, a responsive environment can be a performative space in which people can playfully improvise gestures to collectively or individually create meaningful patterns out of fields of dynamically varying light sound, fabric and bodies.
 The media synthesis processes develop continuously according to a field-theoretic, magic physics without propositional logic, schema, or symbolic computation.
 The media fluidly evolve according to autonomous processes as well as and in response to the players' activities.
 The continuous shaping of the responsive media follows definite, composed metaphorical topographies that give a characteristic potential to the experience in a particular aesthetic, performative event.
-One might say that the potential dynamics created by the composers of a particular TGarden play space are a collective social gesture eliciting a collective response from the ambient social world, not a specific set of calls and responses a la

-Disney imagineering, but rather a topological substrate of latent, potential response, the stuff of the imaginary.
+One might say that the potential dynamics created by the composers of a particular responsive installation-event are a collective social gesture eliciting a collective response from the ambient social ecology, not a specific set of calls and responses a la Disney imagineering, but rather a topological substrate of latent, potential response, the stuff of the imaginary.